-If the UE requires measurement gaps to perform inter-frequency measurements, a single measurement gap pattern is used for all concurrent inter-frequency measurements, including inter-frequency RSSI measurements.
+If the UE requires measurement gaps to perform inter-RAT measurements, a single measurement gap pattern is used for all concurrent inter-frequency and inter-RAT measurements, including inter-RAT RSSI measurements.
 The RSSI measurement duration and the measurement gap should be aligned, and the following additional condition should be fulfilled:

 - Entire RSSI measurement duration should be contained in the measurement gap.

+When the inter-RAT RSSI measurement object configured by E-UTRA PCell is on an NR serving frequency carrier and RSSI measurement bandwidth is fully within the active DL BWP of the UE, then the NR intra-frequency RSSI measurements requirements without measurement gap defined in clause 9.2A.7.1 of TS 38.133 [50] shall apply.

 The RSSI measurement performed and reported according to this section shall meet the RSSI measurement accuracy requirement in Section TBD.